 The Demand for Green Consultants

 You have a broad target audience and can work with businesses, individuals, or families.
 Green practices are becoming integral to business, and with such a focus on environmental issues in the media, individuals and families want to contribute to the betterment of society as well.
 Also, governments around the globe are pushing conservation and green initiatives.

 With expertise in a particular field, you will be primed to assist their needs.
 For example, if you have a real estate background, you could help businesses find eco-friendly products that would suit new construction.
 Or if you are experienced in working with state, local, or federal governments, consulting on how to reduce office waste could be a way to go.

 Specializing in Green Environment Consulting

 You can consult in the areas you feel strongly about.
-Whether you choose green business, also known as mission-based business, green marketing, environmentally friendly household management, green pet care, and the like, you are dedicating your time to issues that matter to you personally.
+Whether you choose a green business, also known as mission-based business, green marketing, environmentally friendly household management, or green pet care, you are dedicating your time to issues that matter to you personally.
 This is the greatest reward.

 Green consulting can be an ideal part-time business.
-Organizations like Green Irene can help train you to become an eco-consultant on a part-time basis.
-Here, you'll visit people's homes and recommend changes and products that will help people conserve energy and water.
-You could start your own green internet store or work with an existing one like OnlyGreen4Me, which houses over 6,500 products and works with independent eco-entrepreneurs.
+You can train to become an eco-consultant on a part-time basis.
+You'll visit people's homes and recommend changes and products that will help people conserve energy and water.
+You could start your own green internet store or work with an existing one.

-Keeping up with ever-changing laws and regulations.
+Keeping up with ever-changing laws and regulations will involve a good deal of your time.
 You need to stay up to date on environmental regulations and laws, which can change rapidly.
 A good suggestion is to monitor the U.S. Environmental Protection Agency site, but this depends on your level of commitment.
 You need to be able to speak in detail on pertinent laws and regulations, old and new.